brimdata/rayzar/README.md

 distributed computation.
 Actors store state as immutable objects that other actors and tasks can access.
-Actors and tasks can launch other actors and tasks and the Ray scheduler and distributed object manager make everything work magically together.
+Actors and tasks can launch other actors and tasks and the Ray scheduler and distributed object manager coordinate activity across the cluster.

 ## setup